blokks/legacy-docs/docs outline.md

 # Embed your schedule

-## Embed settings
+## Configure your embed
-When you’re ready to start implementing your schedule on your website or mobile app, head over to the embed tab.
+Head over to the embed page when you’re ready to start implementing your schedule on your website or mobile app.

-Here you’ll find various settings that will allow you to customize both the design and functionality of your timetable embed.
+Here you’ll find various settings that will allow you to customize both the design and functionality of your embed.
+All options are documented in [the configure section](http://configure/options).

 After adjusting the settings on the left, the embed code shown on the right will automatically update.
+So don’t forget to copy-paste the updated code if you change any of your settings.

 _**[FILMPJE OF GIF EMBEDDEN]**_